0xcad/free_to_play/notes.md

 TODO:
 * eventually throttle chat api
 * I uncommented Stripe because it was really slow. find out why.
-* click animation: maybe just mimic the cashnado slot machine thing? that might be easier than sparkles
 * make the credit card form take up more space in the modal
 * add css to notifications -- the close x should be way bigger on mobile
 * add chat novelty purchases.